BlakeFrei/campaign-learn.en/help/acs/communication-channels/mobile/in-app/create-manage-publish-in-app-messages.md

 ---
 title: Create, manage, and publish In-App messages
-seo-title: Create, manage, and publish In-App messages description:With this channel, you will have the option to target your users through different delivery templates seo-description:With this channel, you will have the option to target your users through different delivery templates
+seo-title: Create, manage, and publish In-App messages
+description: With this channel, you will have the option to target your users through different delivery templates
+seo-description: With this channel, you will have the option to target your users through different delivery templates
 feature: In-App
 topics: Channels
 kt: KT-1911